 Cricut Explore Air 2 vs. Silhouette Cameo 3.
-A comparison of Cricut vs. Silhouette – two popular electronic die-cutting machines with pros and cons about each one.
+A comparison of Cricut vs. Silhouette – two popular electronic die-cutting machines with the pros and cons of each one.

 Most people I talk to are either team Cricut or team Silhouette.
 I have always used a Cricut, but I have a lot of crafty friends that rave about their Silhouette machines.
 Today, I am going to walk you through some basic functions using both the Cricut Explore Air 2 and the Silhouette Cameo 3.
 I will compare both machines and show you how to cut something out on each machine.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
 Thank you to Cricut for providing me with a Cricut Explore Air 2 machine, products for this post, and a Silhouette Cameo 3 for review.

 With full disclosure, I was sent both a Cricut Explore Air 2 and Silhouette Cameo 3 for free for review.
 I have owned a Cricut machine for a long time.
 I started by purchasing my own Cricut Expression machine and cartridges.
 Shortly after I started blogging, I was lucky enough to connect with Cricut and they sent me the new Cricut Explore to try.
 And now, I have the newest Cricut machines – the Cricut Explore Air 2 and the Cricut Maker.